dennis2018/ICTLIFE-/README.md

 ## Running Commands
 It's a good idea to split up the code for each command and only load it into memory when it is called.
 This creates faster startup times and prevents unnecessary modules from loading.
 Easy enough with a switch statement on the main command given to us by minimist.
 Using this setup, each command file should export a function, and in this case, we're passing the arguments to each command so we can use them later.

+Now if you run currency today, you'll see the message "Stock Exchange for USD", and if you run outside stock, it will tell you that "stock" is not a valid command.
+Obviously we still need to query a stock exchange API to get real data, but this is a good start.